eclipse/upm/docs/knownlimitations.md

  to change the I2C bus speed to 100 KHz.
  * **MICSV89** is not compatible with the Intel Galileo due to the inability to change the I2C bus speed to 100 KHz.
+ * **MPL3115A2** uses repeated starts for I2C communication and may not work as expected especially when other I2C sensors are present on the same bus.
  * **InvenSense MPU9150 & MPU9250** will be unable to report magnetometer data
  when used on the Intel Edison Arduino board because the integrated compass chips are not detected on the I2C bus.